fvmassoli/survey-quantum-computation/README2.md

-Entangling Superposition and Machine Learning: A Quantum Survey
+A Leap among Entanglement and Neural Networks: A Quantum Survey
 ===============================================================